 The Contractor cannot entice a potential member to join its health plan by offering any other type of insurance as a bonus for enrollment, and the Contractor shall ensure that a potential member can make his/her own decision as to whether or not to enroll.
 Marketing materials and plans shall be designed to reach a distribution of potential members across age and gender categories.
 The Contractor must conduct marketing and advertising in a geographically balanced manner, paying special attention to rural areas of the State.
-The Contractor must provide information to potential members may not be discriminated against on the basis of health status or need for health care services, or on any other basis inconsistent with state or federal law, including Section 1557 of the Affordable Care Act / 45 CFR 92.1.
+The Contractor must provide information to potentially eligible individuals who live in medically underserved rural areas of the State.
+Potential members may not be discriminated against on the basis of health status or need for health care services, or on any other basis inconsistent with state or federal law, including Section 1557 of the Affordable Care Act / 45 CFR 92.1.